Just imagine that you can buy a filter that will last for 10+ years, and you never have to drive to the hardware store ever again for an HVAC filter.

 The higher the MERV rating means that the filter is better at trapping particles (but also lessens the HVAC airflow).

 There have been numerous studies that say residential homes should aim for a filter with a MERV rating from 7-13.
 A filter in the 7-8 MERV range is considered average, while 9-11 is high.

-Just remember, studies have shown that MERV ratings higher than 13 in general do not outperform the lower MERV ratings --- and may even damage your HVAC system by causing it to run harder.
+Just remember, studies have shown that MERV ratings higher than 13 in general do not outperform the lower MERV ratings—and may even damage your HVAC system by causing it to run harder.

 When a filter has more surface area, this means it will be better at catching particles.

+When someone buys a washable filter, they want it to last a long time—even ten years or more.
 During my home inspections, coming across a warped or damaged filter is extremely common.

-This is because the disposable filters have a paper frame, which can easily bend when the force of the HVAC air flow is applied against it (especially if it isn't installed tightly).
+This is because disposable filters have a paper frame, which can easily bend when the force of the HVAC air flow is applied against it (especially if it isn't installed tightly).